axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/deposit-nft.md

 ## Step 1.
 Add the sender and recipient addresses

-1. Go to [https://app.roninchain.com/bridge](https://app.roninchain.com/bridge), then select the **NFTs** tab.
+1. Open [Ronin Bridge](https://app.roninchain.com/bridge) and select the **NFTs** tab.
    ![nft-deposit-0](../assets/nft-deposit-0.png)
-2. In the **From** field, connect the Ethereum wallet that you want to bridge the NFT from.
+2. Select the **From** field and connect the Ethereum wallet that you want to bridge the NFT from.
    ![nft-deposit-1](../assets/nft-deposit-1.png)
-3. In the **To** field, enter the Ronin address that you want to deposit the NFT into.
+3. Select the **To** field and enter the Ronin address that you want to bridge the NFT to.
 You can also enter the RNS (Ronin Name Service) domain name linked to the address, such as "example.ron".
 Make sure to specify the *full RNS name* including the ".ron" part, so that the system can recognize the linked address.
    ![nft-deposit-2](../assets/nft-deposit-2.png)
    :::note[RNS integration]
    If the recipient address has an RNS name linked to it, the **To** field will automatically show the RNS name instead of the address.